 Why Program Management?

 - Overly-specialized staff promote larger teams.
-When IT staff are narrowly focused it requires many people to work, at least part time, on a team so that the team has sufficient skills to get the job done.
+When staff are narrowly focused it requires many people to work, at least part time, on a team so that the team has sufficient skills to get the job done.
 When people are generalizing specialists your teams become much smaller and more collaborative.

 - Overly bureaucratic processes promote larger teams.
 Sometimes the systemic bureaucracy in the organization requires large numbers of people to address that bureaucracy.
-Scott once assessed an eighty-person project team who were doing work that only required between ten and fifteen people to do the “real work” and everyone else to conform to the overhead of their traditional CMMI-compliant process.
+We once assessed an eighty-person project team who were doing work that only required between ten and fifteen people to do the “real work” and everyone else to conform to the overhead of their traditional CMMI-compliant process.
 Sadly they didn’t rework the team and failed to produce anything after three years and many millions of dollars of investment.
 As an aside, it is possible and highly desirable to effectively combine CMMI and disciplined agile approaches, but you need to overcome the cultural dissonance of the two paradigms.
 Similarly, we’ve seen teams misjudge and adopt a scaling framework such as SAFe when their situation didn’t warrant it – this motivated them to create a much larger team than they actually needed,

 - Working on large teams can lead to greater rewards.
 Similarly, someone is “empire building” and purposefully creates a large team so that they will be rewarded for doing so.
 We have worked in two organizations where before their agile transformation the pay grade of a manager was determined by the number of people the person managed.
 Worse yet, in one organization the people on the larger teams tended to get better bonuses, and quicker promotions, than people on smaller teams regardless of the actual ability of the team to deliver value to the organization.